Emirates slams Heathrow Airport's order to cut flights – KION546

 AP Business Writer

-LONDON (AP) — Emirates Air has rejected a demand by London’s Heathrow Airport for airlines to cut summer flights in a bid to ease travel disruptions.
+LONDON (AP) — Emirates Air has rejected a demand by London’s Heathrow Airport for airlines to cut the number of passengers on summer flights in a bid to ease travel disruptions.
 The Mideast carrier calls it an “entirely unreasonable and unacceptable” move that shows “blatant disregard for customers.”
 The airline on Thursday accused Heathrow’s management of “incompetence” for not being ready to deal with the “super peak period” for travel.
-It comes a day after Heathrow announced it was capping daily passenger numbers at 100,000.
-The airport also told airlines to stop selling tickets as it seeks to quell travel chaos caused by soaring travel demand and staff shortages.
-Heathrow says it’s been asking airlines for help on solving its staffing challenges, “but no clear plans were forthcoming.”
+It comes a day after Heathrow announced it was capping daily passenger numbers at 100,000 and asked airlines to stop selling tickets.
+It’s seeking to quell travel chaos caused by soaring demand and staff shortages.
+Heathrow says it’s been seeking help from airlines on solutions for months.